 Poaching is a common practice in the auto industry when it comes to developing a new product or a brand.
 For Automobili Pininfarina, Michael Perschke is not the only person the brand poached from VW Group.
 Dr. Christian Jung, who initially worked for Mission E, joined Pininfarina in 2018 as a Chief Technical Officer.
 The team also includes people from other German and British brands, who all have worked together to create a fantastic looking electric hypercar.

-Speaking of the looks, the Battista’s design was led by Design Director Luca Borgogno and Design Vice President Carlo Bonzanigo.
-At front, a single strip of LED links the Battista’s headlights, creating an effect of a floating front wing.
+As for the looks, the Battista’s design was led by the Design Director Luca Borgogno and Design Vice President Carlo Bonzanigo.
+At the front, a single strip of LED links the Battista’s headlights, creating an effect of a floating front wing.